ansible/ansible-documentation/docs/docsite/rst/os_guide/windows_winrm.rst

    pip install "pywinrm>=0.3.0"

 ..
-Note:: on distributions with multiple python versions, use pip2 or pip2.x,
+Note:: on distributions with multiple Python versions, use pip2 or pip2.x,
-    where x matches the python minor version Ansible is running under.
+    where x matches the Python minor version Ansible is running under.

 ..
 Warning::
-     Using the ``winrm`` or ``psrp`` connection plugins in Ansible on MacOS in the latest releases typically fail.
+     Using the ``winrm`` or ``psrp`` connection plugins in Ansible on MacOS in the latest releases typically fails.
 This is a known problem that occurs deep within the Python stack and cannot be changed by Ansible.
 The only workaround today is to set the environment variable ``no_proxy=*`` and avoid using Kerberos auth.